RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 • Hundreds of plugins for the Jenkins tool are available

-• Continuous integration and delivery is available
+• Continuous integration and delivery are available

-• Java-based ready to run programs that can be run on Mac, Windows, OS X, and other Unix OS
+• Java-based ready-to-run programs that can be run on Mac, Windows, OS X, and other Unix OS

 5. Docker